 The diagram below compares the Franchise model to the Agency model concerning the customer’s purchase journey and various touchpoints.
 OEMs have to do a lot of the heavy lifting in the Agency model, with a larger percentage of the purchase journey being direct interaction between OEM and customer, along with more handovers between OEM and retailers.
 To operationalise the Agency model OEMs need significant augmentation in technology capabilities, which was earlier handled by technology procured by retailers.

-Following is a representative mapping of how Salesforce Customer 360 powers the purchase journey in Franchise model.
+Following is a representative mapping of how Salesforce Customer 360 powers the purchase journey in the Franchise model.

 Salesforce Support Purchase Journey for the Franchise Model